sparkney/danceguide/index.md

 <a name="getting_started"></a>
 # Getting started
 All you need to get started is few lines of code.
 The Hello World example is two classes, the controller and an action.
 The controller mapps a request to the action.
-For now, controller and actions need to be in the same package.
+For this example, controller and actions need to be in the same package.

 #### Controller.java